tydanny/foodwheel/README.md

 # Food Wheel

 This is an RESTful API build with GoLang and the [Gin Web Framework](https://gin-gonic.com/docs/) to determine what kind of food to eat.
+This was built using the following [tutorial](https://go.dev/doc/tutorial/web-service-gin).

 ## Motivation